Skip To Main Content

 • Not be included as a cost or used to meet cost sharing or matching requirements of any other federally-financed program in either the current or a prior period; and

-The District’s financial management system and records will be sufficient for preparing required reports and for tracing expenditures to a level that establishes funds have been used according to federal statutes, regulations, and the terms and conditions of the federal award.
+The District’s financial management system and records will be sufficient for preparing required reports and for tracing expenditures to a level that reasonably establishes funds have been used according to federal statutes, regulations, and the terms and conditions of the federal award.
 This is in addition to maintaining a system of funds and accounts in accordance with state law and the accounting manual (Regulation 6020).

-Effective November 12, 2020, The Uniform Grant Guidance allows non-federal entities who qualify as a low-risk auditee for the most recent audit, or perform an annual internal institutional risk assessment to identify, mitigate and manage financial risks that result in a low-risk assessment, to use a micro purchase threshold of $50,000.
+Effective November 12, 2020, the Uniform Grant Guidance allows non-federal entities who qualify as a low-risk auditee for the most recent audit, or perform an annual internal institutional risk assessment to identify, mitigate and manage financial risks that result in a low-risk assessment, to use a micro purchase threshold of $50,000.
 However, the more restrictive state threshold of $40,000 must be used for the purchase of goods, except for books.

 Procurement Using Federal Funds